Electroholics/CP/LACS/README.md

 # Introduction to LACS:
 ## Basic Functionality
-1)Detects Mifare Rfid cards
+1. Detects Mifare Rfid cards
-2)Displays Their UID(Function should be disabled while using in security systems like ours) 3)Authenticates Using MySQl database
+2. Displays Their UID(Function should be disabled while using in security systems like ours)
+3. Authenticates Using MySQL database
-4)Appends to log along with UNIX time stamp fetched from RTC 5)Triggers Relay accordingly
+4. Appends to log along with UNIX time stamp fetched from RTC
+5. Triggers Relay accordingly

 ## Uses

-1)Can be used as door entry mechanism.
+1. Can be used as door entry mechanism.
-2)Can be used as Attendance system.
+2. Can be used as Attendance system.
-3)Can be used in Electronic dispenser with certain changes.
+3. Can be used in Electronic dispenser with certain changes.
-4)Can be used in library for electronic issuing books.(Two Cards One for User other Inside the book) ..And lots of other Practical Uses.
+4. Can be used in library for electronic issuing books.(Two Cards One for User other Inside the book)

+..And lots of other Practical Uses.

 ## Setting up the system